gear-foundation/gear-wiki/docs/examples/onchain-nft.md

 When the owner of a given token ID wishes to transfer it to another user, it is easy to verify ownership and reassign the token to a new owner.

-Mostly NFTs images (or other base resourse) is stored somewhere else (e.g. ipfs) and only the metadata is stored in the contract.
-Metadata consists of a name, an ID and links to the external resources, where the images is actually stored.
+Mostly NFTs images (or other base resources) are stored somewhere else (e.g. IPFS) and only the metadata is stored in the contract.
+Metadata consists of a name, an ID and links to the external resources, where the images are actually stored.
-But there is another approached introduced here.
+But there is another approach introduced here.
 Sometimes you can store NFTs directly on chain without any external storage.
-This approach helps you not to lose your nft if there is a problem with the external storage.
+This approach helps you not to lose your NFT if there is a problem with the external storage.

 ### Approach
 To successfully implement this approach several things are needed.
 Firstly, when initializing a collection, one should provide all the possible images of all the layers for a collection.
 Secondly, when minting alongside with a small metadata, one should provide a combination of layers used for a specific NFT.
 This approach seems quite costly when initializing, but is relatively cheap when it comes to minting.